Primary tabs

 - Evidence of competence in English

-If required - you can check using our tool - Research proposal (M)
+If required - you can check using our tool - Research Proposal (document upload) (mandatory)

 A carefully argued statement of research intent is required.
 It is important to provide a clear, short title for the proposed research topic.
 The statement of planned research, in effect a first proposal for an applicant's MPhil dissertation topic, must be a detailed statement 600–1,000 words (two to five pages) in length.
 It should clearly outline the area and parameters of the proposed dissertation topic.
-Applicants should take care that the scope and chronological range of their proposal is not too broad to be viable within a nine-month course of study.
+You should take care that the scope and chronological range of your proposal is not too broad to be viable within a nine-month course of study.
 It must be emphasised that the detailed research proposal is an essential part of the application.
-Applicants are urged to consult their adviser at their own university during the process of preparing it. - Sample of work (1)
+You are urged to consult your adviser at your own university during the process of preparing it. - Sample of Work (1) (document upload) (mandatory)

-In order to help the Centre to judge the ability of applicants, one short sample of written work of between 2,000 to 3,000 words must be included with all applications.
+In order to help the Centre judge your ability, a short sample of written work of between 2,000 to 3,000 words must be included with your applications.
 All work must be submitted in English.
 The piece can be an undergraduate essay or part of an undergraduate or graduate (MA or MPhil) dissertation.
 In the case of European applicants a chapter of the laurea, or the memoire submitted for the maitrise or DEA, or the appropriate national equivalent, might be appropriate for this purpose.
-If no suitable written work is available from the applicant's previous university study, an essay written specially for the Cambridge application is acceptable (but, if this is the case it needs to be clearly indicated).
-Applicants must declare that the sample piece submitted with their application is substantially their own work.
+If no suitable written work is available from your previous university study, an essay written specially for the Cambridge application is acceptable (but, if this is the case it needs to be clearly indicated).
+You must declare that the sample piece submitted with your application is substantially your own work.

 Gates Cambridge Scholarships